 For those of you who like black and white answers, this will disappoint you.
 There are no hard and fast rules when it comes to defining what “low float” is.

 Personally, I like to set the bar at 300,000 or greater to ensure you’re trading a liquid stock.
 All of this is to prevent you from being in a situation where you can’t find a buyer or a seller.

 But the float should also be less than 20 million shares traded.
 Stocks with floats over 20 million typically don’t have the big daily price moves you want or need for day trading.

 Take, for example, an Apple-sized company with 15 billion shares outstanding.
-It should come as no surprise that the stock will have a hard time making any substantial moves.
-My suggestion is to trade options on the high float stocks.
+It should come as no surprise that the stock will have a hard time making any substantial moves, unless of course there is a catalysts, like earnings, or a new product announcement.
+Generally, my preference is to trade options on the higher float stocks.

 If you want to trade low floats, make sure to take our day trading course.